 If you get two or more speeding tickets in a three-year period, you can count on a rate increase at Progressive and most other insurers.
 But if you just got your first one in a three-year period, you may not receive an increase.
-It depends on several factors, including your driving record, insurance history, and, in some states, how fast you were going when you were cited.
+Progressive customers who do see a rate increase after one speeding ticket pay roughly 30% more on average.
+Still, whether or not you receive a rate increase will depend on several factors, including your driving record, insurance history, and, in some states, how fast you were going when you were cited.

 Pro Tip: If your insurer offers a discount for safe driving, you’ll likely lose that discount after only one speeding ticket.

 How long does a speeding ticket affect my insurance?